-At Pure we are working together with our clients and candidates to continue to provide temporary recruitment services whilst complying with the new 2020 IR35 requirements.
+We’re working closely with our clients and contractors to continue to provide temporary recruitment services whilst complying with the new off-payroll rules (IR35).

 It is important to note that the IR35 tests for whether an engagement is inside or outside IR35 remain the same.
 It is the responsibilities that are changing.